The Issues

 Housing is a Human Right

-The City should ensure high-quality, safe, fair, accessible and affordable housing for all.
+Our goal must be high-quality, safe, fair, accessible and affordable housing for all.
 We need more housing at all price levels, but we cannot rely on the market alone to get us there.
-Our challenges are made more complex by the fact we are a capitalist society rooted in white supremacy, one that is currently beset with historic levels of income inequality.
+Our challenges are made more complex by the fact we are a capitalist society with roots in white supremacy, one that is currently beset with historic levels of extreme income inequality.
 Racist policies in Madison’s past, including redlining and restrictive covenants, are contributing factors to our ongoing housing crisis.
+Just 15% of Black households in Madison own their homes, compared to 52% of white residents.

 Read more about solutions and strategies being explored.